 5. On-Site Energy Generation from Natural Gas

 The NOPR indicated DOE’s interest in the effect of the fossil fuel-generated energy consumption reduction requirements on distributed energy technologies that provide onsite electrical generation from natural gas, such as combined heat and power (CHP) systems to generate both heat and electricity.
 A building with a CHP system could potentially be an all-gas building in terms of utility purchases and would, therefore, be required to reduce natural gas consumption in accordance with the fossil fuel-generated energy consumption reduction requirements.
-DOE indicated its intent to ensure that the rule does not penalize or discourage the use of on-site CHP systems, and invited comments on how appropriate credit may be given for CHP systems through the compliance determination methodology.
+DOE indicated its interest in minimizing the penalty or not discourage the use of on-site CHP systems, within the limits of the statutory language.
+DOE invited comments on how appropriate credit may be given for CHP systems through the compliance determination methodology.
 75 FR 63410.

 DOE received several comments related to distributed energy technologies.
 IDEA commented that district heating systems may use a mix of fossil fuels and renewable fuels and may also supply electricity to the power grid using combined heat and power (CHP), and that the rule does not accurately capture the efficiency of district energy.
 (IDEA, No. 21 at p.
 2) EEI disagreed that on-site CHP has inherent efficiencies compared to purchased electricity; CHP can be very efficient, but it is not always more efficient than combined-cycle generation.
 (EEI, Public Meeting Transcript, No. 7 at pp. 53-54) EEI also commented that one of the issues is the on-site production of energy, whether it is electric energy, thermal energy or fossil fuel energy.
 (EEI, Public Meeting Transcript, No. 7 at p.
 51) On a related issue pertaining to on-site generation more broadly, EEI commented that the use of on-site renewable energy does not change the energy efficiency of the building, it only moves the source of energy closer to the building.
 (EEI, No. 10 at p.
 5)